AdobeDocs/experience-platform.en/help/xdm/tutorials/create-schema-ui.md

 ## Create and name a schema {#create}

-To begin composing a schema, click **[!UICONTROL Create Schema]** in the top right corner of the [!UICONTROL Schemas] workspace.
+To begin composing a schema, click **[!UICONTROL Create Schema]** in the top-right corner of the **[!UICONTROL Schemas]** workspace.
 A dropdown menu appears, giving you the option to choose between the core classes [!UICONTROL XDM Individual Profile] and [!UICONTROL XDM ExperienceEvent], or to browse other available classes.
 For the purposes of this tutorial, select **[!UICONTROL XDM Individual Profile]**.

 ![Create Schema button](../images/tutorials/create-schema/create_schema_button.png)

 The *Schema Editor* appears.
 This is the canvas upon which you will compose your schema.
-When you arrive at the editor, an "Untitled Schema" in the *[!UICONTROL Structure]* section of the canvas is automatically created, along with the standard fields included in all schemas based on the [!UICONTROL XDM Individual Profile] class.
-The assigned class for the schema is listed under *[!UICONTROL Class]* in *[!UICONTROL Composition]* section.
+When you arrive at the editor, an untitled schema is automatically created in the **[!UICONTROL Structure]** section of the canvas, along with the standard fields included in all schemas based on the [!UICONTROL XDM Individual Profile] class.
+The assigned class for the schema is listed under **[!UICONTROL Class]** in **[!UICONTROL Composition]** section.

+![Schema Editor](../images/tutorials/create-schema/schema_editor.png)

 >[!NOTE]
 >
 >You can [change the class of a schema](#change-class) at any point during the initial composition process before the schema has been saved, but this should be done with extreme caution.
 Mixins are only compatible with certain classes, and therefore changing the class will reset the canvas and any fields you have added.

-![Schema Editor](../images/tutorials/create-schema/schema_editor.png)

-On the right-hand side of the editor are *[!UICONTROL Schema Properties]* where you can provide a display name and optional description for the schema.
+Use the fields on the right-hand side of the editor to provide a display name and optional description for the schema.
 Once a name is entered, the canvas updates to reflect the new name of the schema.

 ![Schema Canvas](../images/tutorials/create-schema/name_schema.png)